kevinbraman92/YearlySalaryCalculator/README.md

 # YearlySalaryCalculator
 A simple yearly salary calculator program.
-Showcase some simple OOP and using a user interface.
+Showcases some simple OOP and uses a user interface.

+Run Main.java to start the program and follow the prompts.